 Research results for several popular diabetes supplements have been mixed.
-Claims abound that bitter gourd or bitter melon, which is eaten as a vegetable in India and other parts of Asia, lowers blood glucose.
+Claims abound that bitter gourd, or bitter melon, which is eaten as a vegetable in India and other parts of Asia, lowers blood sugar.
 Some studies suggest that the fruit, juice, or extract improve glucose tolerance.
 Unfortunately, "most of the studies have not had good study design, and the results have been variable," says pharmacist Laura Shane-McWhorter.

 Chromium picolinate may work as an insulin sensitizer and improve blood glucose levels in people with type 1 or type 2 diabetes, Shane-McWhorter says.
 Again, studies are mixed, with "some showing benefit and some showing no benefit," she says.

-According to the Natural Medicines Comprehensive Database, taking guar gum with meals might lower blood glucose after the meal.
+According to the Natural Medicines Comprehensive Database, taking guar gum with meals might lower blood sugar after the meal.
 Its high fiber content may help reduce cholesterol levels as well, but also may cause stomach upset.
 Guar gum might also reduce the absorption of penicillin and other medications.